apiguy/flask-classy/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 What happens when you need to apply more than one route to a specific view
-(for what it's worth, Flask core deveoper Armin Ronacher `says doing that is
+(for what it's worth, Flask core developer Armin Ronacher `says doing that is
 a bad idea <http://stackoverflow.com/a/7876088/105987>`_).
 But since you're so
 determined let's see how to do that anyway.